Australia is partnering with neighbouring countries in the Indo-Pacific to reduce emissions.

 The principles will ensure the scheme and its projects meet standards that protect the environment and communities.

 We will manage the scheme.
 We are working closely with the Clean Energy Regulator and the Department of Foreign Affairs and Trade.

 International blue carbon resources

-Access the blue carbon technical advice manual and policy training course to help countries reduce emissions on the International Partnership for Blue Carbon website.
+Access the blue carbon technical advice manual and policy training course, which help countries reduce emissions, on the International Partnership for Blue Carbon website.

 - Find out how Australia is meeting its international climate change commitments

 - Read more about our work to support climate action in developing countries